compulim/generator-azure-web-app/ROADBLOCKS.md

 * Getter/setter were used by [`webpack/lib/HotModuleReplacement.runtime.js`](https://github.com/webpack/webpack/blob/master/lib/HotModuleReplacement.runtime.js)
   * We guess HMR use getter/setter intensively to keep the internal state of the object away from the object, so the object can be easily replaced without resetting the internal state
   * Getter/setter are not supported in IE8 and Babel

+## Roadblock on putting app.js inside /lib

+We originally, put `app.js` under `/lib/`.

+* `iisnode` consumes the `iisnode.yml` at the same directory level of the entrypoint as specified by `package.json/scripts.start`, thus, at `/lib/iisnode.yml`
+* But Project Kudu will only update `/iisnode.yml` at the project root

+Thus, if we put `app.js` under `/lib/`, the `iisnode.yml` updated by Project Kudu will not be consumed by iisnode.

+### Workaround

+We put a thin entrypoint at `/index.js` and it points to `/lib/app.js`.